pendle-finance/pendle-sdk-core-v2-docs/rendered-docs/docs/error-handling.md

 ```

 When error, Pendle contracts will thrown an Error message defined in [this contract](https://github.com/pendle-finance/pendle-core-internal-v2/blob/main/contracts/core/libraries/Errors.sol).
 Those error will be wrapped into the `PendleContractError`.
 The instance of this class has two main properties:
 - `errorName` - the name of the error.
 The type of this property is not `string`, but an union of all Pendle contracts error's name for type safety.
+For example:
+  - `'marketExpired'`, `'RouterInsufficientLpOut'`, `'RouterExceededLimitYtIn'`, ... are valid values for `errorName`
+  - `'RandomError'` - is not a valid value, as it is not defined in the contracts.
 - `args` - the arguments that passed to the error on the contract side.
 You can think it is like `any[]`, but in reality it is also an union of tuples of the errors' parameters.

 ### Catching the error